-Until recently little was known about the origins of Greek art: the stone age in Greece was unknown and only large stone walls were preserved, these stone walls were named Cyclopean or Pelasgian constructions because the ancient Greeks said they were the work of the first settlers of their country whom they called Pelasgians.
+Until recently little was known about the origins of Greek art: in Greece, the stone age was unknown and only large stone walls are all that remains from that time.
+These stone walls were named Cyclopean or Pelasgian constructions because the ancient Greeks said they were the work of the first settlers of their country whom they called Pelasgians.
 Only some naked female idols carved in stone were found with relative abundance in the Aegean islands, all from the Neolithic period.

-Based on the art that originated and developed in Crete, now the generally accepted chronology for this insular culture comprises the following periods: pre-palatial, which comprises an entirely Neolithic civilization (around 2500 BC) and lasted until about the year 2000 BC; protopalatial or period of the great palaces (especially important in Phaestos and Knossos) which ran from 2000 to 1700 BC year in which those buildings were destroyed by a seismic catastrophe; neopalatial or period of the second palaces, from 1700 to 1400 BC, a period of intense reconstruction and cultural peak with traces of other destruction caused by fire, and finally postpalatial, decadent, between 1400 and 1100 BC.
+Based on the art that originated and developed in Crete, now the generally accepted chronology for this insular culture comprises the following periods: pre-palatial, which comprises an entirely Neolithic civilization (around 2500 BCE) and lasted until about the year 2000 BCE; protopalatial or period of the great palaces (especially important in Phaestos and Knossos) which ran from 2000 to 1700 BCE, year in which those buildings were destroyed by a seismic catastrophe; neopalatial or period of the second palaces, from 1700 to 1400 BCE, a period of intense reconstruction and cultural peak with traces of other destruction caused by fire, and finally postpalatial, decadent, between 1400 and 1100 BCE.

-Both buildings imply on their groundplans a concern to follow an axial axis and were, even during their first post-Neolithic stages, buildings whose design completely omitted a symmetrical criterion when referring to the spatial location of their rooms.
-Knossos was a great monumental building lacking (as well as Phaestos Palace) forts or any kind of military defense.
+Both buildings imply on their floor plans a concern to follow an axial axis and even during their first post-Neolithic stages they were buildings whose design completely omitted a symmetrical criterion when referring to the spatial location of their rooms.
+Knossos was a great monumental building lacking (as well as the Palace of Phaestos) forts or any kind of military defense.
 Built with well squared stones, the Palace of Knossos frequently shows in its chairs representations of the symbol of the double ax and it is possible that its construction was presided by not only the idea of building a palace, but to consecrate it to a divinity (probably female) related to that symbolic weapon.
 Thus the name that ancient mythology gave to this building labyrinth would come from labrix or ax.
 The palace also included a room with a marble throne which may have given rise to the legend of Minos as an implacable judge.

-Sports were a religious element of the Minoan culture and this fact is confirmed in the floor plan of Cretan palaces.
+Sports were a religious element of the Minoan culture and this fact is confirmed in the floor plan of the Cretan palaces.
 All services were located in buildings around a huge rectangular courtyard which must served for holidays or bull leaping ceremonies because it included monumental stands for spectators.
 In the frescoes of Knossos we see the spectators of the preference seats composed exclusively of girls elegantly dressed with small jackets and showing their nude breasts.
-At the top stands spectators of darker skin -which meant they were composed only by men- were sitting.
+At the top stand spectators of darker skin, which meant they were composed only by men.

 The Minoan art is characteristic for its common representation of animals, particularly marine creatures.
 Minoan artists expressed their predilection for fish, algae, snails, and dolphins.
 Behind the throne of Minos in the Palace of Knossos there are seals, the Cretan symbol of power because the seal feeding on fish was seen as the king of the Eastern Mediterranean.
 Other times the allusion to the power of Minos was represented by the octopus.
 But alongside these allusions to Minos’ power, glasses, ceramic plates, and frescoes represented simple stems, flowers, and domestic animals.

 The maritime empire of Crete was replaced by a hegemony of the kings of Mycenae coming from mainland Greece.
-The decline in the importance of Crete in pre-Hellenic society and its fusion to the kings of mainland Greece must have begun about 1400 BC.
+The decline in the importance of Crete in pre-Hellenic society and its fusion to the kings of mainland Greece must have begun about 1400 BCE.
 Indeed this date is attributed to the destruction and burning of the second palace of Knossos.
-That was how Greek peoples managed to seize Crete about 1500 or 1450 BC.
-Such peoples, influenced by the culture of Crete and Peloponnese, developed a fairly uniform cultural and artistic style that in mainland Greece persisted until a new Greek invasion which occurred around the year 1100.
-Thus, Minoan and Mycenaean art amalgamate around 1500 or shortly thereafter and this fact was proven by a purely cultural fact: the discovery of a kind of “fusion” between Cretan and Mycenaean writings by the archaeologist Arthur John Evans (creator of classical archeology) who found countless clay tablets during his excavations at Knossos.
+That was how Greek peoples managed to seize Crete about 1500 or 1450 BCE.
+Such peoples, influenced by the culture of Crete and Peloponnese, developed a fairly uniform cultural and artistic style that in mainland Greece persisted until the new Greek invasion that occurred around the year 1100.
+Thus, Minoan and Mycenaean art were amalgamated around 1500 or shortly thereafter and this fact was proven by a purely cultural fact: the discovery of a kind of “fusion” between Cretan and Mycenaean writings by the archaeologist Arthur John Evans (creator of classical archaeology) who found countless clay tablets during his excavations at Knossos.